bandlayash/molecularmasscalc/README.md

 This is a simple molecular mass calculator in Python using the molmass library

+Directions:

-Enter your formula in the entry box (Ex.
-H2O) and press enter
+1. Enter your formula in the entry box (Ex.
+H2O)
+2. Press enter